jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 ## Tableau Interactive Dashboard

-## Deep Dive Insights on Underperformance in Q4 2022. -- make funnel chart?
+## Deep Dive Insights on Underperformance in Q4 2022.

-[image - monthly sales graph by year]

 #### Hypothesis 1. were existing customers no longer active over time?

-> **Factors to consider**
-> * **Long lifespan of electronic products:** especially, our top products - gaming monitor and latops - have a lifespan of at least 3-5 years and 69% of our revenue came from them.
+> **Factors to consider**: electronic products such as our top products - gaming monitor and latops - have **a long lifespan** of at least 3-5 years.
+Hence, **keeping
-> * **Hence, **keeping customers engaged and having them revisit us for electronic products when needed** is crucial. (it's not amazon where you can buy groceries and everything at one place. it's not everyday needs.)
+> customers engaged and having them revisit us when needed** is crucial. (it's not amazon where you can buy groceries and everything at one place. it's not everyday needs.)

 * **Inactive customers and low customer engagement** were confirmed:
     * 269 registered customers with no purchase history.